 For profiles found to have matches, the notebook writes a merge ID to a profile property you select in the notebook's Parameters tab.
 If that property is included in your BlueConic profile merge rules, the platform can automatically merge profiles that have the same merge ID.
 In addition, matches are recorded in a human-readable CSV-file with their profile IDs and the values of the profile properties that the notebook examined.

-it is important to consider which profile properties are the best ones to use to find fuzzy matches.
-In general, it is recommended to include at least one highly diverse profile property in the selection.
+It is important to consider which profile properties are the best ones to use to find fuzzy matches.
+In general, we recommend that you include at least one highly diverse profile property in the properties the notebook examines.
 An easy rule of thumb is to look at the maximum length of a profile property.
 For example, a two-letter code can never have more than 26x26=676 possible unique values, so on its own it becomes quite meaningless in a dataset of millions of profiles.
 Note that diversity can often be deceptive.
 There are many different possible unique names and street addresses, but these are typically unevenly distributed, with a tiny number of common values.
 For example, the property values of “Joe” or “1 Main Street,” could make up large portions of a dataset.

 You can further achieve increased accuracy by declaring that one or more profile properties have to match exactly, or by disregarding profiles with empty property values.
 These options also make the notebook run faster and more efficiently.

-During testing, the notebook’s runtime scaled linearly with the number of profiles, meaning if you double the number of profiles, it leads to a doubling of the runtime.
+During testing, the notebook’s runtime scales linearly with the number of profiles, meaning if you double the number of profiles, it leads to a doubling of the runtime.

 To illustrate this, a test on one customer’s server with 3.4 million real profiles, using the properties first name, last name, and phone number (all having a non-empty value), took roughly twenty minutes to find 14 thousand matches, while searching through 1.7 million profiles took 10 minutes.